webpack-contrib/source-map-loader/README.md

 Allows you to specify the behavior of the loader for `SourceMappingURL` comment.

-The function must return one of the values:
+The function must return one of the following values:

 - `true` or `'consume'` - consume the source map and remove `SourceMappingURL` comment (default behavior)
 - `false` or `'remove'` - do not consume the source map and remove `SourceMappingURL` comment